luksfarris/luksfarris.github.io/docs/_posts/2019-04-08-guide-to-scrum.md

 Drawing from the works of Eliyahu M. Goldratt in *Critical Chain* (1997), the **Theory of Constraints** describes how bottlenecks define the real quality of a product.
 How interdisciplinary teams working at one thing at a time excel.
 The team can only be as good as its weakest member.

 **Complexity Theory** is about identifying the complexity of the domain one is working on.
-One can classify their domain by assessing aspects like order vs chaos, stability vs instability, and predictability vs unpredictability.
+One can classify their domain by assessing aspects like: order vs chaos, stability vs instability, and predictability vs unpredictability.
 There are four domains: Simple, Complicated, Complex, and Chaotic.
 Scrum is optimal in the empirical, complex domain.
 It's about adaptability and agility.
 Scrum defines time and scope, not which features a team delivers.

 **Lean** is about continuous improvement and throwing out wasteful aspects of a process.
 One could say it's even about throwing away the good ideas.
-It’s said that users ignore 64% of the features developed.
+Users ignore 64% of the features developed ([See XP 2002](https://martinfowler.com/articles/xp2002.html)).
 Keep that in mind.

 <img src="/img/scrum/pillars.png">

 > Fig 3: the 5 values of Scrum are: Courage, Focus, Commitment, Respect, and Openness.
 The values are in the middle to make a point.
-The principles are the ones from the Agile Manifesto (link in the end).
+The principles are the ones from the [Agile Manifesto](https://agilemanifesto.org/principles.html).
 The roles are the Dev team, the Product Owner, and the Scrum Master.
 The artifacts are the product backlog, the product increments, and the sprint backlog.
 The ceremonies are the planning, the daily stand-up, the review, and the retrospective.

 I see these values as very practical things, and very close to the daily worries of Software Engineers.
 Take Courage, for instance: it takes courage to say *no* to colleagues with ad-hoc requests when you're busy.
-Focus is that constant reminder to work in one thing at a time.
+Focus is that constant reminder to work in one thing at a time (or the anxiety of having too much on your plate).
 Commitment to me is about delivering what you agreed to, even if it requires more work than anticipated.
 Respect in my experience is not working around others, and giving them the time they need to deliver the best solution they can.
 Openness is letting your team know when things are not going as expected, it must trump our egos.

 ### 2. Roles